 Long-term, it is possible a coastal route may also be developed in this area as part of the Great Harbour Way, but there are some major challenges that would need to be addressed first.

 We would need major and costly new infrastructure – overbridges or under-passes – so that people coming from the northern and western suburbs, including Johnsonville, Newlands, Khandallah and Ngaio, could get across the railway lines and motorway to the coast.

 Without a good connection, the coastal route would only really work for commuters going between the Hutt Valley and central Wellington, and recreational users.

 Even if a future coastal route is developed one day, many people will likely opt to take the faster, more direct route along Hutt Road.

-You may also be interested in finding out more about why we are focussing on improving Thorndon Quay rather than Aotea Quay.
+You may also be interested in finding out more about why we are focussing on improving Thorndon Quay at this stage, rather than Aotea Quay.